We'll keep you up to date on our courses, scholarships and more.

 Please note the Police Check; NDIS and Working With Children Check (WWCC) will be at your own expense.

-For information in relation to the University and students rights and responsibilities please refer to the VET Information Guide.
+For information about students’ rights and responsibilities, please refer to the VET Information Guide.

 VTAC application: Yes